Jinsei Shinzaki: World Wrestling Federation (1994–1996)

-During a match on Raw against Justin "Hawk" Bradshaw on the March 6 episode, Hakushi was hit by Bradshaw's branding iron after a loss.
+During a match on Raw against Justin "Hawk" Bradshaw on the March 6 episode (taped February 19), Hakushi was hit by Bradshaw's branding iron after a loss.
 That week on WWF Superstars, commentator Jim Ross reported that he had been so humiliated by the branding that he (kayfabe) left the WWF.

-New Japan Pro-Wrestling (1996, 1997)
+New Japan Pro-Wrestling (1996-1997)

 Upon leaving his stint in WWF, Shinzaki returned to Japan.
 He made a single night appearance with New Japan Pro-Wrestling at "Battle Formation" on April 29, 1996, where he wrestled The Great Muta.
 Shinzaki was introduced as a mystic, supernatural character very much like Muta, who embodied evil while Shinzaki embodied good.
-Shinzaki was defeated in a spirited brawl.
-One year later on January 4's Wrestling World In Tokyo Dome 1997, he faced and defeated Heisei Ishingun member Michiyoshi Ohara, who had a similar gimmick to his, and mimicked everything Shinzaki did.
+Shinzaki was defeated in a spirited but mostly one-sided brawl.
+One year later on January 4's Wrestling World In Tokyo Dome 1997, he faced and defeated Heisei Ishingun member Michiyoshi Ohara, who was spoofing his gimmick and mimicked everything Shinzaki did.

-Return to Michinoku Pro (1996–1997)
+Return to Michinoku Pro (1996–2000)

 Shinzaki returned to Michinoku Pro Wrestling in October 1996 at the Michinoku Pro 3rd Anniversary event, defeating Hayabusa.
 Once again aligning himself with The Great Sasuke, Shinzaki was undefeated in singles matches until 1997.

 In October 1997, the Hakushi character was brought up to go against WWF's "Dead Man" The Undertaker.
 Hakushi was now an undead as well due to having been "killed" in his match with Muta, and was introduced in a coffin by an entourage of Japanese traditional pallbearers, showing in his clothes the same blood stains he had got in said match.
 He faced Undertaker, but was defeated after a Tombstone Piledriver and entombed in the mountains of Tohoku.